JanMetz/Car-Shop-REST-API/README.md

 | mechanics/{id} |	x	| returns mechanic	| updates mechanic	| deletes mechanic |
 | transfers/	| reschedules all appointments from one day to another |	x |	x |	x |

+# Dependencies

+It was written using pydantic, uuid and fastapi in Python 3.11